Kaveh Madani

 He is known for his work on integrating game theory and decision analysis into water resources management models.
 His research and outreach activities have influenced water policy in Iran.
 He also has played a major role in raising public awareness about Iran's water and environmental problems in recent years.

-Known as "Iran's expat eco-warrior", he was considered as the "Symbol of Expatriate Return" to Iran during President Rouhani's administration.
+Known as "Iran's expat eco-warrior", he was considered the "Symbol of Expatriate Return" to Iran during President Rouhani's administration.

-He is currently the Director of the United Nations University Institute for Water, Environment and Health (UNU-INWEH), and a Resesrch Professor at the City College of New York.
+He is currently the Director of the United Nations University Institute for Water, Environment and Health (UNU-INWEH), and a Research Professor at the City College of New York.
 Prior to this, he has held positions at Yale University and Imperial College London.

 Life and education

-Kaveh Madani was born in 1981 in Tehran, Iran to the parents working in the water sector.
-He did primary education in Tehran and received his BSc in Civil Engineering from University of Tabriz.
+Kaveh Madani was born in 1981 in Tehran from the Larijan region of Amol, Iran to the parents working in the water sector.
+He did primary education in Tehran and received his BSc in Civil Engineering from the University of Tabriz.
 He has a MSc in Water Resources from Lund University in Sweden and a PhD in Civil and Environmental Engineering from the University of California, Davis.
 He did his post-doctoral studies in Environmental Policy and Economics at the Water Science and Policy Center and the Department of Environmental Sciences of the University of California, Riverside.

 He is an Iranian citizen and has frequently denied the claims by the Iranian hardliners about having additional citizenships.

 Academic career

+Kaveh Madani is currently the Director of the UNU-INWEH, the United Nations University Institute for Water, Environment and Health, known as the United Nations' Think Tank on Water.
+He is also a Research Professor at the City University of New York's Remote Sensing Earth Systems (CUNY-CREST) Institute at the City College of New York.

-Kaveh Madani is a Henry Hart Rice Senior Fellow at the Yale University's MacMillan Center for International and Area Studies and a Visiting Professor at the Centre for Environmental Policy of Imperial College London.
-He was an assistant professor at the University of Central Florida before joining Imperial College in 2013.
+He joined the United Nations University as the Director of the Nexus Program at UNU-FLROES in 2021.
+Prior to that he was the Henry Hart Rice Senior Fellow at the Yale University's MacMillan Center for International and Area Studies and its Department of Political Science.

+In 2013, he joined the Centre for Environmental Policy of Imperial College London after serving as an assistant professor at the University of Central Florida for three years.
 He worked at Imperial College as a Lecturer (Assistant Professor) in Environmental Management (2013-2015), Senior Lecturer (Associate Professor) in Environmental Management (2015-2016), and Reader in Systems Analysis and Policy (2016-2017) before joining politics.
 Since 2017, he has been associated with Imperial College as a Visiting Reader (2017-2018) and a Visiting Professor (full) (2018–present).
 He served as the Centre for Environmental Policy's Director of Alumni from 2014 to 2017.